YowSiaoKang/tp/docs/UserGuide.md

 ### Copying emails : `copy`

+Remember the good ol `Ctrl` + `c`?
 Copies the email addresses of all volunteers in the currently filtered volunteer list to the clipboard.

 Format: `copy`
 - The email addresses will be copied in a comma-separated format, e.g. `john@example.com, jane@example.com, ...`.